solid-contrib/information/solid-vision-mission-values.md

 2. Pods: Solid data storage is designed so that data is stored safely by the user idependently of how that data is used in a recyclable reusable manor
 3. Apps: Solid applications have granular access to user data meaning they only get a specific type of data neccesary to deliver the service provided

-# Solid Mission

-Build solutions for a fair web for all.

 # Solid Vision

 A nurturing love of collaboration and knowledge creation for the public interest

+# Solid Mission

+To explain how to technically build apps that are separate to data storage in such a way that the data could be conveniently recycled by the user.

 # Solid Values